Common Mistakes in Data Analysis and How to Avoid Them

 The Mistake:

-The phrase "garbage in, garbage out" holds true in data analysis.
+“Garbage in, garbage out” is a well-known phrase in data analysis.
 If your data is incomplete, outdated, or inaccurate, your analysis will be flawed, no matter how sophisticated your methods are.

 How to Avoid It: